goffrie/plex/README.md

         }
 ```

-Write the rule, an arrow `=>`, and the code to handle this rule.
-Square
+Write the rule's right-hand side, an arrow `=>`, and the code to handle this
+rule.
+The right-hand side is a sequence of nonterminals or terminals to match.
-brackets assign a pattern to the result of a nonterminal.
-The expression must
+Here, `statements` and `expr` are nonterminals.
+Square brackets assign a pattern
+to the result of a nonterminal, allowing us to use the data returned by that
+nonterminal.
+Terminals must be enum variants brought in scope.
+The expression
-evaluate to the type of the left-hand side: in this case, `Vec<Expr>`.
+must evaluate to the type of the left-hand side: in this case, `Vec<Expr>`.

 ```rust
         => vec![],